FeynmanLogic/MIPS-32-in-Verilog/README.md

 # MIPS Pipeline Processor

 This Verilog implementation represents a simplified MIPS 32-bit pipeline processor.
-The design is based on principles discussed in the Verilog HDL: A Guide to Digital Design and Synthesis
-, "Computer Organization" by Patterson and Hennessy, and the course "Hardware Modeling Using Verilog" by Dr. Indranil Sengupta.
+The design is based on principles discussed in the "Verilog HDL: A Guide to Digital Design and Synthesis" by Samir Palnitkar, "Computer Organization" by Patterson and Hennessy, and the course "Hardware Modeling Using Verilog" by Dr. Indranil Sengupta.

 ## Overview